JiejieWen-x/DeepInverton/README.md

 |-------------|---------------------------------------------------------------|
- ID    | The sequence name of inverted repeat combined with Scaffold, pos A, pos B, pos C and pos D Scaffold    | The sequence name where the inverted repeat is detected pos A       | The start coordinate of the first inverted repeat (0-based) pos B       | The end coordinate of the first inverted repeat (1-based) pos C       | The start coordinate of the second inverted repeat (0-based) pos D       | The end coordinate of the second inverted repeat (1-based) IR A       | The sequence of the first inverted repeat Mid       | The sequence of the invertible promoter
-  IR B       | The sequence of the second inverted repeat
+ ID    | The sequence name of inverted repeat combined with Scaffold, pos A, pos B, pos C and pos D Scaffold    | The sequence name where the inverted repeat is detected PosA       | The start coordinate of the first inverted repeat (0-based) PosB       | The end coordinate of the first inverted repeat (1-based) PosC       | The start coordinate of the second inverted repeat (0-based) PosD       | The end coordinate of the second inverted repeat (1-based) IrA       | The sequence of the first inverted repeat Mid       | The sequence of the invertible promoter IrB       | The sequence of the second inverted repeat

 - prefix_ir_possibility.txt